liugangcode/SGIR/README.md

 python main.py --dataset ogbg-mollipo
 ```

 The dataset name can be any of `[ogbg-mollipo, ogbg-molesol, ogbg-molfreesolv, 'plym-density', 'plym-oxygen', 'plym-melting']`.
-We note that we follow the "Open Graph Benchmark" to implement the three molecular regression tasks.
-But we split the datasets to characterize imbalanced training distributions and balanced test distributions.
-Details can be found in the paper or in the function: `dataset/data_utils.py/make_balanced_testset`.
+We follow the "Open Graph Benchmark" to implement the three molecular regression tasks.
+But we use different data splitting on these datasets to characterize imbalanced training distributions and balanced test distributions.
+Details can be found in our paper and in the function: `dataset/data_utils.py/make_balanced_testset`.
 The cached index for splitting can be found in `/raw_data/'dataset'/split/balance`

 ## Citation